sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/catalog-setup/categories/file-details-category-template.csv.md

 This article contains content of the **category_template.csv** file to configure Category Template information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
-These are the header fields to be included in the .csv file:
+These are the header fields to be included in the CSV file:

 | Field Name | Mandatory | Type | Other Requirements/Comments | Description |
 | --- | --- | --- | --- | --- |